felangel/bloc/docs/coreconcepts.md

 }
 ```

-We can run the same `main.dart` as before as should see the following output:
+We can run the same `main.dart` as before and should see the following output:

 ```sh
 CounterEvent.increment